okyeron/fates/install/norns/Norns_disk_image_install.md

-# Important
+# Important - Updates
-As of 12-30-2019 ***DO NOT*** run the on device SYSTEM > UPDATE from the norns menu.
+If you are running the norns software prior to 200218 ***DO NOT*** run the on device SYSTEM > UPDATE from the norns menu.

 You will need to update manually.
-See [here for update info](https://github.com/okyeron/fates/releases)
+See [here for update info](https://github.com/fates-project/norns/releases/)

+If you have 200218 or later, the norns menu option for SYSTEM > UPDATE should work normally.

 # Installing from disk image